-Tom has led a number of interesting discoveries, from prehistoric rock art at Stonehenge and Bodmin Moor, to early medieval animistic stone representations of the Four Evangelists.
+Tom has led a number of interesting archaeological discoveries, from prehistoric rock art at Stonehenge and Bodmin Moor, to early medieval animistic stone representations of the Four Evangelists.
 His recent projects reflect his passion for making information about the past more accessible, undertaking fieldwork and 3D surveys for Penwith Landscape Partnership.
 From September 2018 to April 2019, Tom was funded by a Developing Your Creative Practice grant from Arts Council England to research and develop techniques for 3D capture of smaller museum objects.

-In his spare time he enjoys photography, plays the mandolin, and researches Cornish customs and traditions.
+In his spare time he enjoys photography, 3D scanning for fun, and plays traditional music on the mandolin.

 Designer & Programmer